Ukraine

 Current environmental issues affecting the Ukrainian people: air and water pollution; land degradation; solid waste management; biodiversity loss; deforestation; radiation contamination in the northeast from the 1986 accident at Chornobyl Nuclear Power Plant.

-Google maps Ukraine
+Google Maps Ukraine

 The capital and other divisions